geniusworks/advent-of-code/README.md

 ## Running the Solutions

-To run any of the solutions, simply navigate to the corresponding directory and execute the solution file from a command line: `php solve.php` (input.txt data not included here, per AOC policy)
+To run any of the solutions, simply navigate to the corresponding directory and execute the solution file from a command line: `php solve.php` (input.txt data not included here, per AoC policy)

 ## License